kevinAlbs/mongo-java-driver/driver-core/src/test/resources/client-side-encryption/README.rst

        db.adminCommand({configureFailPoint: "hangBeforeListCollections", mode: "off" })

    - Verify both insert operations succeed.
 Verify that exactly one listCollections command is run on the collection, and that exactly one find is run on the datakeys collection.

+[JY] Client creation should not fail.
+The first operation should.
+Let's automate this test with runOn.
 #.
 Test that creating an encrypted client fails if the maxWireVersion < 8.